 Scenario-1: Fire Alarm Flashing Red Every 5 Or 8 Seconds

-Fire alarm is flashing red every 5 seconds or 8 seconds refers to low battery power.
-Some fire alarm makes chirping sound rather than beeping when it’s running on low battery.
+A Fire alarm flashes red every 5 seconds or 8 seconds refers to low battery power.
+Some fire alarm makes a chirping sound rather than beeping when it’s running on low battery.

 Most fire alarms are powered by a 9V battery.
 These batteries only last around 6 months.
 Check the battery expiration date and replace it if needed.